 2. Start with subsets of product information and increase in subsequent phases.

-Large companies tend to opt for the second method because they prefer beginning with a particular product line or region.
-The second method allows for process testing to ensure proper functioning well before full implementation.
+Large companies opt for the second method because they prefer beginning with a particular product line or region.
+The second method allows process testing to ensure proper functioning before full implementation.

-Other companies may prefer the benefits of full information centralization by rolling everything out at once.
-While both methods include pros and cons, your decision should rest on your company’s current and future needs.
+Companies may prefer the benefits of complete information centralization, which means rolling everything out at once.
+While both methods have pros and cons, your decision should reflect your company’s current and future needs.

 Implementation Strike Team